alpenlabs/strata/bin/datatool/README.md

 Alternatively, instead of passing `-f`, you can pass `-E` and define either `STRATA_SEQ_KEY` or `STRATA_OP_KEY` to pass the seed keys to the program.

+## Correct Setup for VerifyingKey
+To ensure the RollupParams contain the correct verifying key, you must run the binary in release mode.
+This is necessary because the SP1 build process requires release mode for proper functioning.
+Before proceeding, make sure that you have SP1 correctly set up by following the installation instructions provided [here](https://docs.succinct.xyz/getting-started/install.html).
+Additionally, refer to the [common errors section](https://docs.succinct.xyz/developers/common-issues.html#c-binding-errors) here to troubleshoot any issues, especially C binding errors.